Kapott/dotfiles/README.md

 # dotfiles

-I've gone over a lot of iterations with regard to storing dotfiles.
+I've gone over a lot of iterations with regards to storing dotfiles.
 At one time I even wanted to use ansible!
 Yeah, rabbit holes - I have this strange grativation towards them.

 Anyway, this time we're super-pragmatic, right?
 We just want settings.